libktx/ktx/tiled/README.md

 ### `MapLayers` and `MapObjects`

-`isEmpty` and `isNotEmpty` extension method to check if the specific collection is empty or not.
+- `isEmpty` and `isNotEmpty` extension method to check if the specific collection is empty or not.
+- `forEachCell` extension method iterates through all cells in a `TiledMapTileLayer`, executing the given action for each cell along with its coordinates.
+Non-null cells only are processed during iteration.

 ### `BatchTiledMapRenderer`